“No, thank you.”

 “Afternoon, Leader.
 Allowed to murder renegade yet?”

-“Not today, Diana.”
-Her Second was always blunt, but in the past few weeks she’s dropped what few social pretenses she adopted for others’ sake.
+“Not today.”
+Her Second was always blunt, but in the past few weeks Diana has dropped what few social pretenses she adopted for others’ sake.
 Lack of extra spoons, maybe.
 “Reports from Beta and Epsa?”

 “Beta working with Pewter now,” Diana says as she puts the platter down.
 “Set up quadrants, organized survey teams.
 Beta-1, biggest subgroup, focusing on Titans.
 Beta-2 and 3, Beast and Bird origins.”